sun712k/chronic-disease/README.md

 # Chronic Disease Project: Predicting Heart Disease and Diabetes

 ### Project Purpose
 Leveraging the latest CDC dataset, the aim is to empower individuals with predictions for both prevalent chronic diseases:heart disease and diabetes, aiding in health assessment and preventive measures.
 The project also involves developing a website for user-friendly predictions.
-[Chronic diseases prediction app](https://chronic-diseases.streamlit.app/)
+[Chronic Disease Prediction App](https://chronic-diseases.streamlit.app/)

 ### Project Focus
 - **Challenges:**